 How Do You Open a E*Trade Account and What are the Requirements?

-Opening an E*Trade account is fairly easy.
+Some users agree that the account opening process was straightforward for them.
 All you need to do is head to the ETrade website, head to their application page, and enter your address, date of birth, Social Security Number, and the name and address of your employer.

 There are a few more personal details that they’ll ask from you, but none are too invasive.
 If anything, entering these details will help E*Trade personalize your account and help them customize their services to your needs.
-The whole process takes 10–15 minutes.
+Based on company claims the process takes 10-15 minutes.

 Once everything is entered, just set up your account goals and decided what kind of trading you are doing (IRAs, retirement accounts, etc.).
 After you are approved by ETrade, you have to set up a minimum balance of $500 to start trading.
 (This is different if you are working with a retirement account.)